top of page

 I googled it and found "the blue clay of the dead sea".
 What do you know, blue cosmetic clay.
 Could it be used as a safe cosmetic clay?
 From here it was research, testing and a little bit of digging through history.

-Turns out, in the deposits of blue ground, I found my blue colours.
+Turns out, in the deposits of blue ground, I unearthed natural beauty.

 solstice cave